buhowski/react-typescript/public/text-data/films/SelfPresentation/PodcastShow/PodcastShowEN.md

 The Background Character is always present, doing their own thing, but steps in once a key question is covered — or just barges in randomly and interrupts everyone.

-If a puppet is used as the guest, the Background Character plays the “inner thoughts” of that “celebrity” or argues about anything, joking that we’re so unpopular we couldn’t even book a hobo.
+If a puppet is used as the guest, the Background Character plays the "inner thoughts" of that "celebrity" or argues about anything, joking that we’re so unpopular we couldn’t even book a hobo.
 (The Background Character’s actions must be fully improvised and unknown to the hosts).

 [mobile-slider]